brycehenson/bootstrap_error/README.md

 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
 - build convergence test for some distributions (normal,uniform,(arb. kurtosis)[https://en.wikipedia.org/wiki/Kurtosis#The_Pearson_type_VII_family]
 - check estimated SE of the SE estimate by nesting the boostraper
+- fix the overestimation of error at small fractions of the dataset
 - more Documentation
   - commenting in main function with links
   - organizing the resources in this readme